 The children prepared a presentation and introduced the concept of their class:

 The girls explained how the entrepreneurial idea was born and why it is so necessary.

-"All the Rights" Park - A park for children with disabilities and for children in general.
+"All the Rights" Park - A park for children with disabilities and children in general.

-The initiators of the idea explained it in class and in the "investor convention" held at school after they learned how to deliver the message in debate classes:
+The initiators of the idea explained it in class and in the "investor convention" held at school after they learned how to convey a message in debate classes:

 I don't think so...

-But we have, and this is how the "All the Rights" Park ideas was born.
+But we have, and this is how the "All the Rights" Park idea was born.

 What is it, essentially?
-A normal park that will have amusement rides that will be suited for the disabled.
+A natural park that will have amusement rides that will be suited for the disabled.

 Some may exist in Israel, but not in Kfar Saba.

 We want to bring them here and to other places.